Efuathesingingdeveloper/CLI_Music_Therapy/README.md

 # MusicalBrain

-For this project I am going to built a Command Line Interface application based on the Genius API.
+For this project I built a Command Line Interface application based on the Genius API.
 The app  ask the user if they would like to use my app , then they can type in any artist and get a list of the songs by that artist then they can pick a song from the list and get the lyrics for that song in their browser!

 Things this application must do ==
 #Welcome the user